Enter the Knowledge platform

 River water is used for the cooling of the most evaporators.
 The river water is limited and has to be distributed optimal to reduce the overall energy consumption.
 The usage of the river water also creates algae deposits on the surface condensers of the evaporators.
 To increase the efficiency of the condensers an improved scheduling for the removal of the algae deposits is necessary.

 A large number of heat exchangers is used to shift the energy between the different operation units.
 The efficiency of these exchangers decreases due to fouling.
-An optimized management of the cleaning cycles will result in a higher overall energy efficiency.
+An optimised management of the cleaning cycles will result in a higher overall energy efficiency.

 The goal of the application of the technologies developed in CoPro to the Lenzing use case is to achieve a plant-wide coordinated operation of the recovery section, in particular by optimal planning and scheduling of cleaning steps and an optimal choice of the equipment and resources that are used in the operation.